Peter Moylan: International career

 He represented Australia national baseball team at the 2006 World Baseball Classic, 2017 World Baseball Classic Qualification, 2017 World Baseball Classic and 2019 WBSC Premier12.

 Broadcast career

-In April 2019 he joined Fox Sports South as a pre- and post-game analyst for Atlanta Braves games.
+In April 2019 he joined Fox Sports South (now known as FanDuel Sports Network), as a pre- and post-game analyst for Atlanta Braves games.

 In 2021, Moylan and Kelsey Wingert joined Jomboy Media to co-host the podcast Farm to Fame.

 Management career

 On 13 April 2021, Moylan was named manager of the Melbourne Aces of the Australian Baseball League.